Can you recognize the symptoms of worsening heart valve disease?

 When heart valve problems are severe, there are often no recognizable symptoms until heart damage has progressed significantly.
 All too often, patients fail to notice small changes that may be clues that the valve disease is progressing.
-By the time it’s recognized, the patient may have heart muscle damage, congestive heart failure or may even experience sudden death.
+By the time it’s recognized, the patient may have heart muscle damage, heart failure or death due to sudden cardiac arrest.

-However, there is nearly always a long delay between the beginning of heart valve disease and the development of clinical heart problems.
+However, there's nearly always a long delay between the beginning of heart valve disease and heart problems requiring medical attention.
 Regular check-ups are key to the proper treatment of any heart valve problems.
-It is also important to pay attention to changes that may be occurring and to recognize when they may be connected to your heart valve condition.
+It's also important to pay attention to changes that may be occurring and to recognize when they may be connected to your heart valve condition.

 Know the symptoms of increasing fatigue